cskau/gofnv/Readme.md

 ## Installation

-You can install the package using `goinstall github.com/cskau/gofnv`.
+You can install the packages by using an appropriate variant of `goinstall github.com/cskau/gofnv/fnv1a64`.
 If you do this, the import statement in your go programs will be something like `import github.com/cskau/gofnv/fnv1a64`.

 ## Example usage